 During the weekend, we are offering a plan and structure, a programme of opportunities designed and led by Max and Sophie.
 We will support you to navigate that plan in a consent-based self-directed way.
 You choose what you want to take part in and how you want to participate.
 We hope to support you to stay centred in yourself, to explore and be authentic in your choices, so that we can have a shared experience and your weekend can be what you need it to be.

 For example, if you want to come, to be in community and to just get on with your own writing, that works.
 If you want to come to be together, but find you need to chill the whole weekend, that works too.
 Or come and take part in something or everything that is on offer.
 We need you at the circle meetings and to pitch in with cooking/clearing, but the rest is all up to you.

 Plan for the weekend

-There will be a writing warm up, dinner together, and a soft circle around a fire for introductions.
+There will be a writing warm up, dinner together, and a soft circle around a fire for introductions and stories.

-Price based on shared rooms (maximum of four people per room) or camping spot: £180 (13 spaces available)
+Price based on shared rooms (either two or three people per room): £180 (9 spaces available)

-Price based on a single occupancy room: £295 (3 spaces available)
+Price based on a single room: £295 (7 spaces available)

 If you do not have the financial freedom to manage the cost, but feel the burn to come, please get in touch because we are committed to supporting some attendees on a ‘pay what you can’ basis.